Abdul Razzaq Anjum: Service years

-Abdul Razzaq was commissioned in the Pakistan Air Force on 21 April 1973 from the 55th GD(P) course at the PAF Academy.
-He was the top graduate for which he received the coveted Sword of Honour and the trophy for "Best Performance in Ground Subjects".
+Commissioned in the Pakistan Air Force on 21 April 1973 from the 55th GD(P) course at the PAF Academy, Abdul Razzaq was the top graduate of his course, receiving the Sword of Honour and trophy for "Best Performance in Ground Subjects".
+Columnist Rai Muhammed Saleh Azam wrote that the Best Pilot Trophy was suspended during the 40th-58th GD(P) courses, otherwise Abdul Razzaq would have won that as well.

 He graduated from the Combat Commanders' School, PAF Staff College, and National Defence College, Rawalpindi.